doctorfree/MMM-MacAddressScan/README.md

 The commands `/showOffline` and `/hideOffline` show and hide, respectively, offline discovered devices.

-The command `/updateInterval &lt;seconds&gt;` sets the interval betweeen device scans in seconds.
+The command `/updateInterval <seconds>` sets the interval betweeen device scans in seconds.
 The 'seconds' argument must be a non-negative integer and represents the number of seconds between device scans.

+The command `getconfig` displays the current settings for the `showIP`, `showOffline`, and `updateInterval` configuration parameters.

 ## Update